OpenDSA/OpenDSA/RST/en/PointersJava/PointerIntro.rst

 Stanford CS Education Library.

 This version of the book focuses on pointers in Java.
-The orginal version of the material was written for C/CPP.
+The original version of the material was written for C/CPP.

 Our goals for this project include the following: